jadenreimer/jreimer.github.io/README.md

 ## Deployment

 This website is designed to be deployed on GitHub Pages.
+The website files are located in the `/docs` folder, which is the standard source directory for GitHub Pages.

+### GitHub Pages Setup
-Simply push the files to your repository and enable GitHub Pages in the repository settings.
+1. Push all files to your GitHub repository
+2. Go to repository Settings → Pages
+3. Set Source to "Deploy from a branch"
+4. Select "main" branch and "/docs" folder
+5. Click Save

+Your website will be available at `https://jreimer.github.io`

 ## License